-The Swallows, to me, is a dive bar of dive bars, small but full of character and characters!
-The decor ranges from redneck license plates and hanging bras to obscene T-shirts and neon beer logos.
-The bouncers, bartender, and servers are all great and very welcoming.
-But be sure to bring cash, as it is an all cash-only bar.
+The Swallow’s Inn is a dive bar of dive bars, small but full of character and characters!
+The decor ranges from redneck license plates and hanging bras to obscene T-shirts and neon beer logos!
+The bartenders, servers, and staff, are all great and very welcoming.
+But be sure to bring cash, as it is an all-cash-only bar.
 There is an ATM if need be.

 Capacity crowds overflow once the live music begins.
-Everyone just seems to drink a little too much and want to have a little too much fun.
-If you can shoe-horn yourself in, its something to see!
+Everyone seems to be having a great time and maybe a little too much fun!
+If you can shoe-horn yourself in, it’s something to see!